 According to Wolters-Kluwer PHAST, the U.S. pain market was approximately \$39.8 billion in 2011.
 Of that total, the NSAID market made up approximately \$13.5 billion from approximately 155 million written prescriptions.
-The topical NSAID market in 2011 was approximately \$506 million, averaging an approximately 28% compound annual growth rate since 2007.
+The topical NSAID market in 2011 was over \$500 million, averaging an approximately 28% compound annual growth rate since 2007.

 According to the Archives of Internal Medicine, NSAIDs are regularly used by more than 60 million Americans.
-More than 70% of Americans aged 65 or older take NSAIDs weekly.
+Approximately 70% of people aged 65 or older take NSAIDs weekly.
 As a result of the widespread usage of oral NSAIDs, according to Bandolier, there are over 100,000 hospitalizations annually and 16,500 deaths in the U.S. due to gastro-intestinal complications annually.
-In the United Kingdom, there are approximately 12,000 hospitalizations and a estimated 2,600 deaths annually related to GI complications and NSAID use per year.
-One study published in 1998 in the American Journal of Medicine found that death resulting from gastro-intestinal complications and the 15th most common cause of death in the U.S., higher than cervical cancer, asthma and malignant melanoma.
-According to Singh G, Triadafilopoulos G, Epidemiology of NSAID induced gastrointestinal complications, J Rheumatol.
-1999, the hospitalizations and deaths related to oral NSAID use has a financial impact of more than \$2 billion per year in the U.S. Therefore, we believe there is a significant demand from physicians and patients for topical pain management products such as Impracor, especially with respect to the treatment of localized, acute musculoskeletal pain, which we believe is driven primarily by the concern of possible negative systemic effects of orally administered NSAIDs.
+In the United Kingdom, there are approximately 12,000 hospitalizations and an estimated 2,600 deaths annually related to GI complications of INSAID use per year.
+One study published in 1998 in the American Journal of Medicine found that NSAID-related gastro-intestinal complications and an estimated 1,600 deaths as asthma, cervical cancer and malignant melanona combined, and another 1999 study published in the Journal of Rheumatology found that death resulting from gastro-intestinal complications and test related to systemic NSAID use has a financial impact of more than \$2 billion per year in the U.S. Therefore, we believe there is a significant demand from physicians and patients for topical pain management products such as Impracor, especially with respect to the treatment of localized, acute musculoskeletal pain, which we believe is driven primarily by the concern of possible negative systemic effects of orally administered NSAIDs.